This weekend, somebody asked me what I do for work. “I’m in B2B marketing,” I replied.

 As a B2B marketer, I use many of the same tactics that my B2C counterparts do: social ads, email marketing, content marketing, and so on.
 While the effectiveness of each channel varies from context to context, there is certainly tactical overlap between these two practices.

-How are B2B and B2C marketing different?
+How are B2B marketing and B2C marketing different?

 While B2B and B2C marketing have many similarities, they also have some key differences.